Advent Devotional Booklet

 Nursery is for children born between 2022-2025.

-We continue to gather on Wednesday mornings in the Nursery from 9:30 AM to 11:30 AM.
-A reminder that playgroup is for children 0-Pre-K and their caregivers.
-This has been a very positive time of connecting.
-Playgroup is open to everyone including friends and neighbours from our communities.
-Please consider who you may want to invite to join us.
-If you have any questions, please contact the church office at admin@peterpaulottawa.com
+Playgroup continues to gather on Wednesdays in our Nursery space from 9:30 AM to 11:30 AM.
+A reminder that Playgroup is open to everyone including friends and neighbours from our communities.
+If you have any questions, please email the chruch office at admin@peterpaulottawa.com.

 Online Morning Prayer Monday - Saturday at 8 AM

-The Thursday morning Bible Study is studying the Book of Judges.
+The Thursday morning Bible Study is on holiday break.
+We will resume studying the Book of Judges on January 8.
 We meet online via Zoom every Thursday from 10:45 AM to 12 PM.
-Anyone interested in joining us, please contact the church office at admin@peterpaulottawa.com
+Anyone interested in joining us, please contact the church office at admin@peterpaulottawa.com.

 Volunteer Opportunities